snkzt/trie-prefix-matcher/README.md

    - Preprocessing input (e.g., using Normalizer for UTF-8) to reduce character diversity.
 3. For extremely multilingual datasets, review performance (larger branching factor).
 The current PrefixTrie is fully optimised for alphanumeric datasets but can be easily adapted for wider character sets if needed.
-4. The prefix list is read from `src/main/resources/sample_prefixes.txt`.
-Both inputs and prefixes paths are currently hard-coded for simplicity, but they could be made configurable using environment variables or system properties in a production deployment.
+4. The prefix list is loaded from the classpath resource `sample_prefixes.txt` (located in `src/main/resources/` at build time).
+Both inputs and prefixes are loaded from classpath resources, which works both in development and when running from a JAR.
+They could be made configurable using environment variables or system properties in a production deployment.

 ## Key Engineering Decisions and Best Practices Applied